 Have you been asking if you can raise ducks and chickens together?
-The answer is yes; you can successfully raise the two together in your flock.
+The answer is yes; you can raise the two together in your flock.
 With their humorous farm antics and adorable good looks, ducks can hardly be resisted.

 However, there are several things that you need to be aware of for you to raise them together successfully.
 You will have to make them live in harmony by planning accordingly.

 Socially, ducks and chickens will intermingle, although they prefer hanging around with their kind.
-They will usually hang around in separate groups unless you have a single duck with many chickens.
+They usually hang around in separate groups unless you have a single duck with many chickens.

 Here we will discuss everything you need to know to raise chickens and ducks together successfully.
 Keep reading to learn more.